PsyTeachR/ads-v1/docs/02-reports.md

 ### Knitting {#rmd-knit}

 To create an HTML or PDF report from an R Markdown (Rmd) document, you <a class='glossary' target='_blank' title='To create an HTML, PDF, or Word document from an R Markdown (Rmd) document' href='https://psyteachr.github.io/glossary/k#knit'>knit</a> it.
-There is a button that looks like a ball of yarn with needles through it that you click on to knit your file into a report.
+There is a button that looks like a ball of yarn with needles through it that you click to knit your file into a report.

 ::: {.info data-latex=""}
 You can also type the following code into the console (substituting your specific file name).
 Never put this in an Rmd script itself, or it will try to knit itself in an infinite loop.